 As a tried and true marketing channel, email is a great way to connect with voters, drive grassroots fundraising efforts, and provide updates on your campaign progress.
 According to Mailchimp, open rates for political emails measure in at 22.94%, slightly higher than the industry average.

 We surveyed* the Fluent audience to gauge their plans for political participation and overall attitudes toward email marketing efforts.
 20% of US adults surveyed say email is their preferred channel for receiving political ads, with 11% interested in subscribing to a candidate’s campaign newsletter.

 Framework for Creating a Successful Email Marketing Strategy

 With half of respondents planning to vote in the 2020 election, and 15% planning to donate to a political party, candidate, or cause, email can serve as a valuable avenue to unlock voter potential.
 See below for our top tips for reaching and engaging voters via email.

 1. Build a strong email list of opted-in supporters

 To avoid spam filters and ensure greater deliverability, confirm all subscribers have opted in to receive your emails.
 Use third-party email verification tools to keep your list clean and always include a link to unsubscribe in the footer of your messages.
 Beyond optimizing your website for email sign-ups, consider working with an external partner to drive new subscribers at scale.

 For example, as a leading performance marketing company, Fluent creates immersive media experiences to engage with nearly one million Americans daily, gathering information on voter sentiment and behavior.
 We then use these self-declared insights to build precise audiences, helping our political partners acquire net-new advocates and supporters at scale.
 Click here to learn more about how Fluent can help you to grow your email list.

-2. Craft a creative (but not blatantly misleading) subject line
+2. Craft a creative (and honest) subject line

 3. Use a familiar sender name